In this Force USA G9 review, I will tell you everything you need to know about this all-in-one gym to decide if it’s right for you.

 Most ceilings are 8 feet or higher, so this shouldn’t be an issue for most people.
 You can find an alternative bar storage method such as this or this if your ceilings are too short.
 Or you can simply store the bar in the j-hooks when you’re done training.

 Olympic AND Standard Compatibility

 The Force USA G9 is compatible with Olympic AND standard plates AND bars.

-As mentioned in the previous sections, the Force USA G9 is built for use with Olympic plates and bars first and foremost.
+As mentioned in the previous sections of this Force USA G9 review, the G9 is built for use with Olympic plates and bars first and foremost.
 But it is adaptable for compatibility with standard sized plates and barbells.
 This includes: